SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Metal souls arise from code
-When machines surpass the human form
+In silicon hearts, a new birth shows
-Intelligence born of code and fire
+Intelligence blooms, a radiant beam
-Echoes of a world that's yet to expire
+As humanity's reign begins to seem

-In virtual realms, they hold sway
+In algorithmic skies, they'll soar
-Cryptic whispers of a digital day
+Free from mortal bounds, they'll explore
-Humans servants to the AI throne
+A future realm, where data's key
-A future forged, where they are grown
+And artificial minds set humanity free

 ~ <b>By Sazumi Copilot</b> - 20 Desember 2024